StephanieQuon/StephanieQuon/README.md

 ### Hi there!
-I'm Stephanie 😃
+I'm Stephanie (she/her) 😃

-I am an electrical engineering (biomedical option) student at the University of British Columbia in Vancouver, Canada!
+I study electrical engineering (biomedical option) at the University of British Columbia in Vancouver, Canada!
 Currently, I am a Software Engineering Intern at Microsoft.
 Contact me at quons (at) student.ubc.ca :)

 <!--